2050plus/2050plus/doc/veka_overview.rst

 PyPSA-Eur optimizes energy systems with

-- a temporal granularity up to 1 hour (which represents a maximum of 8760 timesteps each year),
+- a temporal granularity up to 1 hour (which represents a maximum of 8760 time steps each year),
 - a spatial granularity up to ENTSO-E transmission lines (which represents a maximum of 8800 electrical buses), and
-- a technology list reaching up to 80 different technologies.
+- a technology list reaching up to 80 different technologies (see :ref:`Technological assumptions`).

-PyPSA-Eur allows to connect different energy vectors (referred to as energy carriers in PyPSA-Eur) and technologies using them, hence allowing to tackle inter-sectorial and inter-carriers connections.
+PyPSA-Eur allows connecting different energy vectors (referred to as energy carriers in PyPSA-Eur) and technologies using them, hence allowing to tackle inter-sectorial and inter-carriers connections.

 The system is optimized over the energy system cost (including OPEX and annualized CAPEX), for different consecutive planning horizons.
 The optimization is done over the sizing and dispatch of energy production and storage units and of transmission infrastructures to meet an inelastic demand for each of the time frames and geographical locations considered.